QiteBlock/airdrop-chaser/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 License - see the LICENSE file for details.

+## Support and Contributions

+If you find this project useful and would like to support its development, consider making a contribution or sending a tip to 0x1aBF2dc82bD15099cabee2AAFf78640aE8F6cd58.